LogtalkDotOrg/logtalk3/QUICK_START.md

 7. Copy to your application directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.
-You may also copy the `tester-sample.lgt` file, renaming it to `tester.lgt`, and editing it to run your application unit tests.
+You may also copy the `tester-sample.lgt` and `tests-sample.lgt` files, renaming them to `tester.lgt` and `tests.lgt`, and editing them to define and run your application unit tests.

 8. Have fun!